 Finding out the hard way that the health care costs in retirement is 7 times what your retiree health care costs estimate was once you have already entered retirement, would likely wreck your odds of financial security in your golden years.
 Furthermore, it would destroy any savings that you may have hoped to set aside for your spouse or family once you have passed.

 Count On Risks Affecting Costs Estimate

 During the planning stages of your retirement finances, you are likely concerned about such risks as market declines and inflation.
 However, as you cross the threshold to a retiree yourself, you can expect that these same risks will amplify and that new ones will begin to emerge – all of which have an effect on health care costs in retirement.

 In addition to the already planned for inflation and possible market declines, you can add outliving your savings to the list of risks.
 However, arguably the most concerning of risks upon entering retirement is health care cost increases.
-With the cost of health care inflating at over 5.5 percent over the next eight years (according to the “Medicare Board of Directors”) in addition to the non-inflation, but rather potential decline of Social Security benefits, rising medical expenses should be a real concern to retirees.
+With the cost of health care inflating at over 5.5 percent over the next eight years (according to the “Medicare Board of Trustees”) in addition to the non-inflation, but rather potential decline of Social Security benefits, rising medical expenses should be a real concern to retirees.

 As Part Of My Retiree Health Care Cost Estimate Can I Include Medicare?

 Medicare is a federal insurance program for those individuals of retirement age – 65 or over.
 Educating yourself on the different parts of Medicare prior to enrolling will allow you to better prepare your retirement budget and make a more informed selection come time to enroll.